Old Town Malaga: Explore the 18 best places and attractions around the city to enjoy.

 18 best places and attractions around Malaga city

 Malaga city offers a wealth of attractions and places to visit, blending its rich history with modern amenities.
-Here are some of the top attractions and fun places to visit in Malaga:
+Here are 18 top attractions and places to explore around Malaga city.

 1. Alcazaba